A2 KEY

 Your last holiday – A2 Adults

-I started looking for a perfect activity that will get my girls excited to get back into English learning.
+I started looking for a perfect activity that would get my girls excited to get back into English learning.
 As I already know them I can skip the awkward Hello, my name is… class (that I have already discussed and prepared right here) and I can move to other things.
 That’s when I stumbled upon One Stop English – First day post with a free file containing different first class speaking activities.
 I really liked the last activity called Funny Holidays.
 Students pick different holiday activity cards and either tell the truth about their holiday or go along with the lie written on the card.

 What is your “post-summer” class activity?